fossbarrow/ultimate-seo-checklist/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be, as well as learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.